Todd Ricketts: Property tax investigation

 "Todd Ricketts should repay the property tax relief it now appears he was not entitled to.
 I am most concerned and frankly outraged by the apparent intentional misrepresentation," Cook County Board of Review commissioner Michael Cabonargi said in a statement.
 "By submitting a signed affidavit with outdated photos, it appears he sought to defraud the Board of Review.
 By not paying his fair share, Mr. Ricketts shifted his property taxes to other home owners."

-"When Mr. Ricketts purchased property in Wilmette more than 10 years ago, he filed all necessary paperwork to build a new home," Ricketts' spokesman Brian Baker said in a statement.
-"Later, he retained a real estate attorney to assist with issues regarding his real estate taxes and assumed everyone involved had the correct information.
-If a mistake was made, he will work in good faith to fix it."

-On September 5, 2019, the Tribune reported that the Cook County Board of Review had referred to the state’s attorney its investigation of Ricketts’ property tax appeal on his designer Wilmette home, after concluding that Ricketts and his real estate lawyer made "misrepresentations" that lowered their tax bills by tens of thousands of dollars.
+In September 2019, the Tribune reported that the Cook County Board of Review had referred to the state's attorney its investigation of Ricketts’ property tax appeal on his designer Wilmette home, after concluding that Ricketts and his real estate lawyer made "misrepresentations" that lowered their tax bills by tens of thousands of dollars.
 The tax board did not specify whether it was seeking a criminal or civil review.

 Philanthropy

 Ricketts is vice chairman of The National WWII Museum in New Orleans, and is on the board of Opportunity Education Foundation.
 He is a Regent at Loyola University Chicago.
 He is also active with The Churchill Centre.